-IT IS FURTHER ORDERED that Bhatia Defendants, their officers, agents, employees, and attorneys, and all other Persons in active concert or participation with any of them, who receive actual notice of this Order, whether acting directly or indirectly, in connection with the Telemarketing of any product or service, are permanently restrained and enjoined from:
+IT IS FURTHER ORDERED that, Techers247, its officers, agents, employees, and attorneys, and all other Persons in active concert or participation with any of them, who receive actual notice of this Order, whether acting directly or indirectly, in connection with the Telemarketing of any product or service, is permanently restrained and enjoined from:

-A. Making a false or misleading statement to induce any Person to pay for goods or services;

-B. Violating the Telemarketing Sales Rule, 16 C.F.R.
-Part 310, attached as

-Attachment A; and
+- A. Making a false or misleading statement to induce any Person to pay for goods or services; - B. Violating the Telemarketing Sales Rule, 16 C.F.R.
+Part 310, attached as Attachment A; and - C. Violating the CSPA, R.C. § 1345.02 and § 1345.03, attached as Attachment B.

-C. Violating the CSPA, R.C. § 1345.02 and § 1345.03, attached as Attachment B. III.
-PROIIIBITION AGAINST MISREPRESENTATIONS and attorneys, and all other Persons in active concert or participation with any of them, who receive actual notice of this Order, whether acting directly or indirectly, in connection with the advertising, marketing, promoting, offering for sale, selling, or providing of any goods or services, are permanently restrained and enjoined from misrepresenting, or assisting others in misrepresenting, expressly or by implication:
+III.
+PROHIBITION AGAINST MISREPRESENTATIONS

+IT IS FURTHER ORDERED that Defendant Techers247, its officers, agents, employees, and attorneys, and all other Persons in active concert or participation with any of them, who receive actual notice of this Order, whether acting directly or indirectly, in connection with the advertising, marketing, promoting, offering for sale, selling, or providing of any goods or services, are permanently restrained and enjoined from misrepresenting, or assisting others in misrepresenting, expressly or by implication: